 Bachelor of University Studies.
 The College of Education utilizes the Bachelor of University Studies degree program along with the other colleges in the University.
-Unique career objectives of students may be met by working with academic advisers in selecting a specially-tailored program that ultimately leads to a degree.
+Unique career objectives of students may be met by working with a faculty committee and academic advisers in selecting a specially-tailored program that ultimately leads to a degree.

 The Honors College.
 Outstanding students in the College of Education who meet the requirements of The Honors College may earn The Honors College degree while completing their undergraduate degree in this college.
-For more information, please refer to The Honors College information in this
+For more information, please refer to The Honors College information in this Catalog.